nucleome/nucleserver/README.md

 [Example Input: Google sheet](https://docs.google.com/spreadsheets/d/1nJwOozr4EL4gnx37hzF2Jmv-HPsgFMA9jN-lbUj1GvM/edit#gid=1744383077)

-For a quick start, user could download the Google Sheet above as an excel file and named it as `nucle.xlsx`.
+For a quick start, please download the Google Sheet above as an excel file and named it as `nucle.xlsx`.
 Then run the command below in your local computer.

 `nucleserver start -i nucle.xlsx`